Two-Faced Woman

 Two-Faced Woman is a 1941 American romantic comedy film directed by George Cukor and starring Greta Garbo in her final film role, Melvyn Douglas, Constance Bennett, and Roland Young.
 The movie was distributed by Metro-Goldwyn-Mayer.

 Garbo plays a wife who pretends to be her own fictitious twin sister in order to recapture the affections of her estranged husband (Douglas), who has left her for a former girlfriend (Bennett).
 The film is generally regarded as the box-office flop that ended Garbo's career in an unsuccessful attempt to modernize or "Americanize" her image in order to increase her shrinking fan base in the United States.
-By mutual agreement, Garbo's MGM contract was terminated shortly after Two-Faced Woman was released, and it became her last film.
+By mutual agreement, Garbo's contract with MGM was terminated shortly after Two-Faced Woman was released, and it became her last film.

 Plot

-Fashion magazine editor Larry Blake (Melvyn Douglas) marries ski instructor Karin Borg (Greta Garbo) on impulse, but she soon learns he expects her to be a dutiful wife, and not the independent woman she was when they met.
+Following a whirlwind romance and marriage, Ski instructor Karin Borg (Greta Garbo) learns, to her chagrin, that her new husband Larry Blake (Melvyn Douglas), editor of a fashion magazine, expects her to be a dutiful, submissive wife and not the independent woman she was when they met.
 They separate and Larry returns to New York City, where he takes up again with playwright Griselda Vaughn (Constance Bennett), with whom he was involved before his marriage.

-Karin comes to New York to thwart the romance and get her husband back, playing her mythical twin sister Katherine Borg, a wild, amoral "modern" woman.
-Karin, in the guise of Katherine, fascinates Larry until he realizes the truth.
-He plays along, almost seducing his wife's purported twin sister, but stopping short each time.
-Karin and Larry eventually reunite on the ski slopes, and all is forgiven.
+Karin travels to New York to thwart the romance and win her husband back by masquerading as her spurious twin sister Katherine Borg, a wild, amoral "modern" woman.
+Larry is fascinated by Karin, in the guise of Katherine, but he quickly discovers the truth.
+He continues to play along, nearly seducing his wife's purported twin sister, but stopping short each time.
+Karin and Larry eventually reunite during a chase on the ski slopes, and all is forgiven.